Choosing the right wrestling shoe for you

 Are wrestling trainers available in wide?

-Some come in wide, like the Asics Snapdown 2.
-The forefoot section is noticeably broader compared to the heel.
+So far, Asics is the only brand that has released a wrestling shoe in a wide option.
+It’s the Asics Snapdown.
+Its forefoot section is noticeably broader compared to the heel.
 Also, the U-shaped toe box provides more room at the front compared to other wrestling shoes with tapered toes.

 Can I use my wrestling shoes for other sports?